anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Work like you don't need the money.
-Love like you've never been hurt.
-Dance like nobody's watching.
+Quote: We must overcome the notion that we must be regular.
+It robs you of the chance to be extraordinary and leads you to the mediocre.

-By: Satchel Paige
+By: Uta Hagen